QMoQ/OAPT/README.md

 Kuaishou Techonology, UESTC

-'''
-Official implement of OAPT in ECCV2024, which is a transformer-based network deigned for double (or multiple) compressed image restoration.
+>Official implement of OAPT in ECCV2024, which is a transformer-based network deigned for double (or multiple) compressed image restoration.
-'''

 ---